 Tuscany is considered a paradise for people who love biking, from professional cyclists to amateurs who just want to slow down and enjoy the surrounding landscape.
-One of the advantages that Tuscany has to offer to cyclists is the variety of unique landscapes, ranging from dirt roads of the countryside to off road with a mountain bike, from the cobbled streets of the small villages to the paths along the rivers.
+One of the advantages that Tuscany has to offer cyclists is the variety of unique landscapes, ranging from dirt roads in the countryside to off-roading with a mountain bike, cobblestone streets in small villages to bike paths along the rivers.

 - flag Sporty More demanding itineraries for highly trained cyclists and those who love a challenge, with the toughest climbs and hardest roads

 - nature Scenic bike itineraries In the loveliest of places, immersed in nature, by the sea and through historical old towns

 - location_city Urban itineraries Fascinating bike tours around the artistic treasures of Tuscany's major towns and cities

 - wc Bike itineraries for tourists and for families Easy itineraries along the coast, in the hills and towns, suitable for families with children